The History Press (2019) Second Edition

 We end with the shocking events of 1919 when riots broke out in Cardiff, London and Liverpool - leading to the murder of the Jamaican soldiers Charles Wolten 5 June 1919.

 The Persona Dramatis include: Lieut.
-David Clemetson, the black officer who could have passed for white but refused to lie about his race; Sgt George A. Roberts, the football star and officer Walter Tull; the Guyenese neurologist Prof.J.S.Risien Russell; Lionel Turpin ‘a lad in a soldier’s coat’; Scotland’s Black Tommy and the remarkable David Clemetson, born in 1893 to a plantation owner, educated at Haig’s alma mater Clifton College followed by Trinity College, Oxford killed 21 September 1918 and .
-We learn about Herbert Morris, the 17 year old shot for desertion who had volunteered when he was still only 16.
+David Clemetson, the black officer who could have passed for white but refused to lie about his race; Sgt George A. Roberts, the football star and officer Walter Tull; the Guyanese neurologist Prof.J.S.Risien Russell; Lionel Turpin ‘a lad in a soldier’s coat’; Scotland’s Black Tommy and the remarkable David Clemetson, born in 1893 to a plantation owner, educated at Haig’s alma mater Clifton College followed by Trinity College, Oxford killed 21 September 1918 as well as Herbert Morris, the 17 year old shot for desertion who had volunteered when he was still only 16.

 Staying Power: The History of Black People in Britain (1984)